Back to Skyward

 Make a help guide: Ask a new employee’s department head or colleague to take a few minutes to make a list of “need to know” information for the first weeks and months, like computer login details, supply locations, and the names of go-to people.
 Equipped with a help guide, your new team member will be better prepared to face everything from a staple shortage to a computer crash.

 Onboarding is overwhelming.
 Your current staff is your best resource for showing newcomers how to make a day go well.
-My Skyward team prepared a help guide for me on Trello, and I referred to it often for basics like locating the office supplies and submitting my first IT service call.
-With the basics covered, I was able to focus on getting to know my colleagues and absorbing myself in the culture.
+With the basics covered,new hires will be able to focus on getting to know colleagues and absorbing themselves in the culture.

 Looking back at my own teaching experience, I can think of more than a few practical applications for Trello in that environment, especially during my first few weeks.
 Plus, it's free!